survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 }
 ```

-See [ESLint docs](http://eslint.org/docs/user-guide/configuring) for more information.
+See [ESLint docs on configuring](http://eslint.org/docs/user-guide/configuring) for more information.

+T> To get most value out of linting tools during development, make sure you have installed related editor plugins.
+This way you can get feedback realtime as you develop and can spot potential issues earlier.

+### Speeding Up ESLint Execution

+One of the most convenient ways to speed up ESLint execution on big projects is to run it on only files that have been changed while you are working.
+It's possible to achieve this by using *lint-staged*.
+The exact technique is covered in the *Automation* chapter.

+Node comes with startup overhead and it takes a while for the processing to begin. [eslint_d](https://www.npmjs.com/package/eslint_d) is a daemon process designed to overcome this problem.
+It runs ESLint as a process in the background. [esprint](https://www.npmjs.com/package/esprint) is a similar solution.
+It runs ESLint across multiple threads parallel.

+T> You can find [more technical details about esprint in its introduction post](https://medium.com/@Pinterest_Engineering/introducing-esprint-a-fast-open-source-eslint-cli-19a470cd1c7d).

 ## Linting TypeScript with TSLint

 [TSLint](https://palantir.github.io/tslint/) is a linter for TypeScript.
 It has a much smaller community than ESLint and overall experience is not as nice but otherwise it’s like ESLint.

-T> [TypeScript support](https://github.com/eslint/typescript-eslint-parser) for ESLint is experimental and has issues.
+T> [TypeScript support](https://github.com/eslint/typescript-eslint-parser) for ESLint is experimental and has known issues.

-### Setting up TSLint
+### Setting Up TSLint

 Let’s install TSLint with the Airbnb config: